 Supporting our vision of raising emotionally healthier boys, with each event we strive to provide leadership opportunities for boys, such as managing icebreakers, assisting with small group discussions and activities, and role modeling.
 Specifically, we look for energetic high school boys who model positive, respectful behavior.
 If your son is interested in volunteering, please have him email TriCity Family Services’ Director of Emotional Wellness Programs, Michelle Clark, at email@example.com with the following information:

-Compass for Boys is brought to you by TriCity Family Services and the Geneva Coalition for Youth with the support of Geneva CUSD 304.
+This year, Compass for Boys is brought to you by TriCity Family Services, Navigate Adolescence, and the Geneva Coalition for Youth with the support of Geneva CUSD 304.
 The Compass program was created by Navigate Adolescence, a not-for-profit organization in Downers Grove.
 This event is made possible through the tireless efforts of local parents, high school and middle school students, and community members who volunteer their time for the greater good of our sons and our communities.

 For questions or concerns, please contact Michelle Clark, TriCity Family Services Director of Emotional Wellness Programs, at firstname.lastname@example.org or at 630-232-1070, ext.
 336.